tungbq/K8sHub/hands-on/jenkins-on-k8s/blog.md

 Before start, we need to prepare the K8s YAML files.

-_NOTE_: All the YAML files to deploy Jenkins controller on Kubernetes are available at: [K8sHub/hands-on/jenkins-on-k8s/yamls](https://github.com/tungbq/K8sHub/tree/main/hands-on/jenkins-on-k8s/yamls).
-If you want to use the hands-on example and all-in-one script from my repo (desrible later in the next section), you do not need to create these files manually, just refer it as a captured version of the one in hands-on repository.
+_NOTE_: All the YAML files to deploy Jenkins controller on Kubernetes are available at: [K8sHub/hands-on/jenkins-on-k8s/yamls](https://github.com/tungbq/K8sHub/blob/main/hands-on/jenkins-on-k8s/yamls).
+If you want to use the hands-on example and all-in-one script from my repo (desrible later in the next section), you do not need to create these files manually, just refer them as captured version of the ones in hands-on repository.
 Otherwise, create these files in your PC with following content and name:

-- [volume.yaml](https://github.com/tungbq/K8sHub/tree/main/hands-on/jenkins-on-k8s/yamls/volume.yaml): To create the persitent volumne for our Jenkins instance on k8s (Replace the `demo-jenkins-cluster-control-plane` by your node name)
+- [volume.yaml](https://github.com/tungbq/K8sHub/blob/main/hands-on/jenkins-on-k8s/yamls/volume.yaml): To create the persitent volumne for our Jenkins instance on k8s (Replace the `demo-jenkins-cluster-control-plane` by your node name)

   ```yaml
   ## volume.yaml